mattermost/mattermost-developer-documentation/site/content/integrate/plugins/webapp/reference.md

 ## PluginClass

-The PluginClass interface defines two methods used by the Mattermost web app to `initialize` and `uninitialize` your plugin:
+The PluginClass interface defines two methods used by the Mattermost Web App to `initialize` and `uninitialize` your plugin:

 ```javascript
 class PluginClass {